ProgramingMaster/finalproject/README.md

   There's some text below the form that says, "Don't have an account?
 Sign up!"

+  Clicking signup will bring you to the signup form.

   ###__Sign up__
-  Clicking signup will bring you to the signup form.
   The signup form is pretty standard.
-It will ask you for a username, and a password, along with a confirmation password which h as to match the password.
-Also, the username and password can't be longer than 200 characters long.
-Most the inputs have basic html validators on them (required, max-value, number), but the server double checks everything of course.
+It will ask you for a username, and a password, along with a confirmation password which has to match the password.
+Most the inputs on the site have basic html validators on them (required and number), but the server double checks everything of course.

   There's also some text below the signup form that says, "Already have an account?
 Log in!"